Osmayda/Analyst-Builder-SQL-Practice/README.md

 - TIMESTAMPDIFF

-- CASE expression
+- CASE Expression

 - CTE

 - ABS

-- Partition by
+- Partition By

+- Order By

+- The LIKE Operator

+- Sor By

+- Subqueries

+- Sum

 # For further information contact: